-If you received a special holiday gift this year, you’ll probably do your best to keep it safe and secure.
-But if something does happen to your new gift, will your home insurance cover the repairs or replacement cost?
-Some specialty or high-value items like jewelry, watches or art require additional coverage to be fully insured.
-Read on to learn how you can ensure your new holiday gifts are fully covered by your insurance policy.
+If you received a special gift this year, you’ll probably do your best to keep it safe and secure.
+Did you know that some specialty or high-value items like jewelry, watches or art require additional coverage to be fully insured?
+Read on to learn how you can ensure your valuables are fully covered by your insurance policy.

 What’s covered by home insurance?